tewarid/tewarid.github.io/_posts/2010/2010-09-09-importing-external-data---a-tale-of-multiple-approaches.md

 tags: import data
 comments: true
 ---
+# Importing external data - a tale of multiple approaches

 We have a custom software solution for one of our customers that imports data from external systems.
 The data is provided in the form of Excel spreadsheets, that are imported using the [Microsoft Access Database Engine 2010 Redistributable](http://www.microsoft.com/downloads/en/details.aspx?familyid=C06B8369-60DD-4B64-A44B-84B371EDE16D&displaylang=en).